 Done right, it can be a win-win situation for everyone involved.
 Managers will have the capability to accomplish more tasks once the intern is all trained and interns will appreciate having mentors to teach them the skills they’ll need to succeed.

 Making time to help them grow and learn shows them your great company culture and that you are willing to give back to others.
 It can also provide fresh insight for your team as well as a potential pool to recruit from.

 While doing a projectship with ProSky, I got put with an amazing Mentor doing a Market research for their company.
 He had weekly meetings with us, gave us personal training and ideas to fulfill our tasks, and even sent us some sweet swag from the company.
 I learned a lot from him, and the market research I did ended up being used to help them successfully release a new product later that year.

 Is there a way we can make this long term?

 Similar to how onboarding takes up a lot of time and money, interns can eat up resources as well.
 A negative side effect of an intern is that after the time period is up, they will leave your company.
 Training takes up time from you and it is an investment of resources, so essentially the effort you put into developing an intern’s skills will leave with them.
-In most cases, they are leaving your company right after they become proficient, then the process starts all over again and you are wasting resources.
-Finding a replacement can be hard, especially if they were fulfilling meaningful tasks.

 The best solution to this is to have the internship lead into a position within the company.
 Ideally, you are looking to fill some job positions and you can use the internship phase to see which role they can fill properly.
 Make sure hiring an intern makes sense with your company’s succession planning and pathways.
 Think of the intern program period as a time to evaluate and assess candidates to measure their potential fit within the company.